percona/k8spg-docs/docs/backups-storage.md

              This Secret can store credentials for several repositories presented as separate data keys.

-     3. Create the Secrets object from this yaml file:
+     3. Create the Secrets object from this yaml file.
+Replace the `<namespace>` placeholder with your value:

          ``` {.bash data-prompt="$" }
-         $ kubectl apply -f cluster1-pgbackrest-secrets.yaml
+         $ kubectl apply -f cluster1-pgbackrest-secrets.yaml -n <namespace>
          ```

      4. Update your `deploy/cr.yaml` configuration.
 Specify the Secret file you created in the `backups.pgbackrest.configuration` subsection, and put all other S3 related information in the `backups.pgbackrest.repos` subsection under the repository name that you intend to use for backups.
 This name must match the name you used when you encoded S3 credentials on step 1.